godfreynolan/DJITutorialsKotlin/5-MapView/README.md

 * Lastly, we create a map view fragment and place it at the bottom.

-Furthermore, open the `AndroidManifest.xml` file and ensure the following ".MainActivity" activity element exists within the application tag as shown below:
+Furthermore, open the `AndroidManifest.xml` file and ensure the following ".Waypoint1Activity" activity element exists within the application tag as shown below:

 ```xml
 <activity android:name=".Waypoint1Activity" />